About me

 Image: A cDNA microarray reflecting the gene expression differences between two different tissues (The National Cancer Institute’s (NCI) Visuals Online)

-Currently as a Human Frontier Science Program long-term fellow at Yale University, I am studying the structure and function of long non-coding RNAs involved in chromosome stability maintenance.
+After my PhD, I was a Human Frontier Science Program long-term fellow at Yale University, studying the structure and function of long non-coding RNAs involved in chromosome stability maintenance.

 Image: Chromosomes visualized by spectral karyotyping (SKY) reveal an enormous degree of chromosomal instability — a hallmark of cancer.
 The National Cancer Institute’s (NCI) Visuals Online

-I am enthusiastic about learning new technologies and currently excited about RNA therapeutics and its potential.
+I currently work at a big pharma in Cambridge, UK studying nucleic acid machines in cells.
+I am enthusiastic about learning new technologies and currently excited about nucleic acid therapeutics and its potential.
 Outside of the lab, I enjoy thinking and writing about public policy issues, bird watching, playing cricket, practicing Japanese sword fighting (Kendo) and writing short stories.

 Image: In the midst of a kendo session at Shiroyama Kendo Dojo, Nagoya-shi, Japan.